danthe1st/ContinuationYieldReturn/README.md

 ### How this project uses `Continuation`s
 This project allows to create an `Iterable` which runs some (user-provided) code when `next()` is called.
-When that code calls the `doYield` method, the method is suspended and `Iterator#next` returns the value passed to `doYield`.
+When that code calls the `yieldReturn` method, the method is suspended and `Iterator#next` returns the value passed to `yieldReturn`.
 The method is resumed when `Iterator#next` is called again.
 The `yield`ing parts of the method will always run in the same thread that also calls `Iterator#next`.